petitlapin86/agile-flohio/README.md

 IMAGES:

-Background images were licensed and purchased from adobestock.com then edited and customized using photoshop and illustrator by me.
+- Background images were licensed and purchased from adobestock.com then edited and customized using photoshop and illustrator by me.

+- All of the content was written by me.